Nallebeorn/js13k2026/readme.md

 A tiny browser 3D platformer made for [js13kGames 2016](https://js13kgames.com/2026/).

+## Attribution
+This games makes use of Frank Force's fantastic [ZzFX](https://github.com/KilledByAPixel/ZzFX) sound engine to power the game's very hastily added sound effects.
+The license and copyright notice for this library are preserved in zzfx.js.

+### Playtesters
+Special thanks to Albin, Amanda, Hirad, Mirjam, and Sebastian for trying out the various early drafts of my game and giving feedback.

 ## AI disclosure
-No AI was involved with any of the game's design, art, or dialogue.
+No AI was involved with any of the game's design, art, audio or dialogue.
 I regularly used a chatbot to help answer questions about APIs, algorithms and language details.
 One function (`createPill`) was predominantly LLM-generated.
 I used no agentic AI.